dmerejkowsky/blog/content/post/0075-advantures-in-ci-land.md

 1 passed in 4.77 seconds
 ```

-Let's run it a second time just to check the `yarn` process was indeed killed:
+Let's run it a second time just to check that the `yarn` process was indeed killed:

 ```
 $ python ci.py
 ?
 Something is already running on port 3000.
-Probably: hello (pid 16508) in /mnt/data/dmerej/src/tanker/hello
+Probably: hello (pid 16508)

 Would you like to run the app on another port instead?
 (Y/n)
 ```